• en

 The term psychoactive means “affecting the mind.”
 In other words, these substances alter your brain chemistry literally – at the cellular level.
 That is – alcohol and other drugs alter the delicate balance that body and brain need to function properly in daily life.

-For instance, regular substance use has the potential to “hijack” your brain’s reward system located in the brain’s limbic system.
-Its primary focus is also survival, though it is also the seat of anger, frustration, happiness, fear, love, and other emotions.
+For instance, regular substance misuse has potential to “hijack” your brain’s reward system located in the brain’s limbic system.
+Its primary focus is also survival, though it is also the seat of anger, frustration, happiness, fear, love, and all emotions.

 Therefore, addiction is a disease of the brain and must be treated as such.
 To further illustrate, check out the following YouTube video: The Addicted Brain

-Meetings through the 12-Step Program may help you remain sober; however, for a lot of people 12-step meeting attendance and participation are not sufficient.
+Meetings through, for instance, the 12-Step Program may help you remain sober; however, for a lot of people 12-step meeting attendance and participation are not sufficient, or are not effective.
 In fact, 12-step meetings are not considered to be counseling (treatment) and were never meant to be so.
-The most effective treatments typically approach treating an individual from a holistic perspective: physically, mentally, and socially – even spiritually.
+The most effective treatments typically approach treating an individual from a holistic perspective: physically, mentally, emotionally, and socially – even spiritually.

-Addiction counseling is different for everybody – there is no one “cookie cutter toward the promised land” of substance sobriety.
-Depending upon your situation and circumstances, we may work together to identify circumstances, thoughts, feelings – even body sensations – that you experience before (for example, cravings) and after your substance use.
-This helps you identify triggers and understand risky behaviors and choices that may potentially lead to use.
+Addiction therapy is different for everybody – there is no one “cookie cutter toward the promised land” of sobriety.
+Depending upon your situation and circumstances, we may work together to identify circumstances, thoughts, feelings – even body sensations – that you experience before (for example, cravings) and after your addiction urge.

 Addiction counseling may also include skills training to help you begin to unlearn old destructive habits and develop new and healthier ways to replace these old habits.
 We may prioritize substance use triggers according to how problematic they are for you – from highest to lowest.